kamaliravi31/DataScienceProjects/README.md

 <img align="left" width="250" height="150" src="https://github.com/kamaliravi31/DataScienceProjects/blob/main/images/List-of-Marketing-Activities.jpg"> **[Marketing Campaign Analysis and Reporting](https://github.com/kamaliravi31/Marketing-Campaign-Analysis-and-Reporting-using-Alteryx)**

 This project involves the analysis and automated reporting of marketing campaigns to help clients make informed decisions about their marketing strategies and outcomes using Alteryx.
-The goal is to create an analytical application that allows users to dynamically generate reports based on their specific needs, providing clear insights into marketing efficiency and performance.
+The goal is to create an analytical application that allows users to dynamically generate reports based on their specific needs, providing clear insights into marketing efficiency.
 #

 ## Publication